AutoGIS-2019/Exercise-5/README.md

   - You can select the topic of the map freely. **Use your imagination.**
   - Feel free to adapt examples provided in this course!
 You can e.g. do some calculations based on the datasets used during this course (travel time data, population data, address points..) or use the analysis outputs that we have done earlier in the course (for example the dominance areas or travel times for shopping centers in Exercise 3).
 - **Criteria:**
-  - The map should have with multiple layers on it and/or present an output of (simple) data analysis
+  - The map should have multiple layers on it and/or present an output of a (simple) data analysis
   - Consider [good cartographic practices](https://www.gislounge.com/ten-things-to-consider-when-making-a-map/)
   - The map should demonstrate skills learned during [lesson 5: static maps](https://automating-gis-processes.github.io/2018/notebooks/L5/static_maps.html) and throughout this course.
 - **Output:**